TiCaLiBrO/Trillidium/README.md

 If you're using an "if" as an assignment, you can chain many "if"s together, but every if must be paired with an else statement to prevent missing assignments, and each branch must give a return value back to the if.
 You can have a = if b = c, and that will be valid because b = c is returned to if as True or False.
 The final resolved value that is returned to the if when the expression is done with branching is the value that if returns back to the assignment operator.

-14. Naming Conventions
+# 14. Naming Conventions

-15. Libraries and Imports
+# 15. Libraries and Imports
-Standard library uses automatic imports as needed, everything else needs manual imports
+Standard library uses automatic imports as needed, everything else needs manual imports The unsafe library is the only official library that is not given by default.
+It allows you to do some extra things like revive()

-16. Trillia on C or C++
+# 16. Trillia on C or C++
 The Language on C - c_ asm_... talk abour c_ and x86_64_ and arm64_